aarontwf/composite-products-react/webapp/README.md

 ## Running the demo

-1. Start the mock server by running `npm start` in the `../api_server` directory and ensuring it it bound to port `3000`.
+1. Start the mock server by running `npm install && npm start` in the `../api_server` directory and ensuring it it bound to port `3000`.
-2. Start the web app by running `npm start` in the `webapp` directory
+2. Start the web app by running `npm install && npm start` in the `webapp` directory

 ## Improvements that could be made